elegantchaos/ECHelper/ReadMe.markdown

 You should set HOST_ID to the bundle id that you want to use for the host application - the one that installs the helper (and which probably makes use of it, although that's not necessarily the case).

 You should set HELPER_SIGNING to the code signing profile that you want to use to sign everything.
 Note that if this profile is associated with a bundle id pattern (eg. com.elegantchaos.*) then the HELPER_ID and HOST_ID settings must match the pattern, otherwise xcode will refuse to sign the applications.

+The name of the profile is embedded in various places, and it's important that they all match exactly what's in the certificate.
+For this reason you need to specify an exact profile name here, rather than a wildcard.

 Building The Plists